-- Include people in planning where possible.
-This will help to make sure events work for everyone. - Give clear information about what will happen at the event (e.g. what time will you eat?
-What time will it finish?
-Will there be speeches?
-What is the place like?
-What sorts of clothes will people wear?) - Ask for feedback after events to help you plan for next time.
+- Include people in planning.
+This will help to make sure events work for everyone. - Give clear information about what will happen at the event (e.g. start and finish times; what sort of food will be provided, and at what time; details about the location, transport, dress code etc) - Ask for feedback after events to help you plan for next time